 With so many wonderful alcoholic concoctions, you’re going to need something to soak up the booze.
 Fear not, as the food menu at Trader Sam’s is also wonderful.
 We’ve sampled most of the items on the menu, with the Pu Pu Platter, Ahi Poke, and Kalua Pork Flatbread being our favorites.
 However, it’s all good, and not just in a “I’ve had a couple drinks so any greasy bar food will taste delicious at this point” kind of way.
 It actually all is good, with great flavor and surprisingly good presentation on a lot of items.
 The dessert flight was also pretty good and compliments the sweet drinks, but I preferred the non-dessert appetizers.
 Even thinking about them now has me salivating!

 Overall, Trader Sam’s isn’t just a bar.
 It isn’t just a restaurant.
 It’s an attraction.
-It’s one of the greatest things Disney has built in years (in fact, I awarded it my 2011 “dining establishment of the year” award).
+It’s one of the greatest things Disney has built in years.
 Kudos to Disney for taking a risk with this location instead of just making it a generic cash-cow poolside bar.
 I would imagine that the Walt Disney Imagineering team had a field day with this location, and it really shows.
 This is sure to be a favorite location of ours for years, and I highly recommend anyone who is traveling to Disneyland walk over to the Disneyland Hotel to check it out.
 It’s family friendly until 8pm (and your kids will love it!), so it is something everyone can experience.
 I really don’t have enough superlatives to describe Trader Sam’s – Enchanted Tiki Bar.
 It’s a must visit–as close to perfection as Disney has come in recent years.

 Do you agree that Trader Sam’s is so great that it almost qualifies as an attraction?
 What are you favorite gags and easter eggs?
 Share your thoughts in the comments!